franckalbinet/my-drl-udacity-nanodegree/8-p1-navigation/Report.md

 We can see that indeed, the agent solve the environment in almost 400 episodes instead.
 <img src="img/dqn-more-less-exploration.png" width="450" />

+### II.3 Vanilla DQN with more systematic hyperparameters tuning
+<a id="dqn-tuning"></a>

+In that part, we want to test a more systematic exploration of hyperparameters space

 ## Ideas for future work